 Super Simple Super Cute Dog-Friendly Cupcake Pugs

 Kilo the Pug and I share a love of food.
 So what better way to celebrate than with birthday treats from our new Dog Licks Recipe Series.
-Pup themed Cupcakes or Pupcakes make the best birthday Party Treats Ever for a Greedy Pug like Kilo or for a dog lover like me!
+Pup Cupcakes or Pupcakes make the best birthday Party Treats Ever for a Greedy Pug like Kilo or for a dog lover like me!

 - 2cups flour (I used plain white flour but rice flour should work well if you need gluten free)

 - a pinch of salt (you can leave out but may leave cake a little flat)

 - 2 teaspoons baking powder